Mohanavadivel-git/caasworkshop/README.md

 - Understanding Ford's container image registry.

 #### Lesson 2, Running Apps in CaaS
-- Running the app container images built in the last lesson in Openshift.
+- Running the app container images that were built in the last lesson in Openshift.
 - Managing app container resources.

 #### Lesson 3, Advanced Topics